Absence management and measurement

 sickness or injury-related absence.
 Awareness of potential

-disability discrimination claims will also be crucial when
+disability discrimination claims will also be crucial with the

 The role of the line manager is also crucial in managing long-term absence but other interventions are also important.
 These include: